 "The first time I heard about Caga Tio, or Tio de Nadal, my family was getting settled into our life abroad in Barcelona this fall.
 A new friend's teenage daughter was telling us about the Catalan traditions she celebrates in school.'During Christmas, there's a log that you feed scraps of food, and then he poops presents when you hit him with a stick and sing a song!'"

 The Legend of the Christmas Spider -- UkraineStemming from a touching folk-tale in which an impoverished family cultivates a Christmas tree from an acorn, per Vancouver Christmas Market, the "Legend of the Christmas Spider" is the inspiration for many modern Ukrainians whom decorate their trees with cobwebs and spider ornaments.
 In the legend, though the family painstakingly grew the acorn into a Christmas tree, they remained too poor to decorate it.
 The spiders that lived in the hovel with them overheard the lamentations of the poor family, and spun great threads of spider silk about the boughs of the tree overnight.
 When the children woke up on Christmas morning, day breaking through the window of the shack turned the spiderwebs to gold and silver, changing their lives forever.

-Nowadays, fancy ornaments in all sorts of shapes and design can be purchased in the Ukraine in celebration of this story — though some traditionalists prefer a fabric web cast about the branches.
+Nowadays, fancy ornaments in all sorts of shapes and design can be purchased in the Ukraine in celebration of this story -- though some traditionalists prefer a fabric web cast about the branches.

-Festivus -- United StatesAny list of strange Christmas traditions would be incomplete without mention of Festivus — for the rest of us.
-Becoming a big hit almost as soon as it aired on Seinfeld, the concept of Festivus — first broached by Frank Costanza (played by Jerry Stiller) — was originally a low-level story in the writer's room, per Uproxx.
+Festivus -- United StatesAny list of strange Christmas traditions would be incomplete without mention of Festivus -- for the rest of us.
+Becoming a big hit almost as soon as it aired on Seinfeld, the concept of Festivus -- first broached by Frank Costanza (played by Jerry Stiller) -- was originally a low-level story in the writer's room, per Uproxx.

 "Feats of Strength" will be performed for all to witness.
 The exciting "Airing of Grievances" allows participants to unburden themselves to their loved ones.
 Several "Festivus miracles" are expected to take place during the festivities.

-As ABC affiliate WLOS points out, it's not known precisely how many people celebrate Festivus — but we're willing to be that it's not an insignificant number.
+As ABC affiliate WLOS points out, it's not known precisely how many people celebrate Festivus -- but we're willing to be that it's not an insignificant number.

 Pre-Order KFC For Christmas -- JapanApparently a tradition started by savvy businessman Takeshi Okawara in 1970, as Fox News reports, Kentucky Fried Chicken is a Christmas staple in the island nation of Japan.
-Profiled on television after dressing himself — and his Colonel Sanders fixtures — in Santa Claus suits, Okawara told the viewing audience that Westerners loved to eat fried chicken on Christmas day.
+Profiled on television after dressing himself -- and his Colonel Sanders fixtures -- in Santa Claus suits, Okawara told the viewing audience that Westerners loved to eat fried chicken on Christmas day.

 "I know that the people are not eating chicken, they are eating turkey, but I said yes.
 It was lie," he told interviewers, laughing.
 "I still regret that.
 But people, people like it because [it's] something good in the U.S. or European countries.
 People like it."

-KFC, for their part, disputes Okawara's account — claiming that it was a customer's suggestion to start pushing marketing in Japan.
+KFC, for their part, disputes Okawara's account -- claiming that it was a customer's suggestion to start pushing marketing in Japan.

-No matter which of the above traditions spurred your imagination the most, it's quite clear that Christmas is a season of tradition — regardless of where in the world one resides.
+Approximately 3.6 million Japanese families will chow down on KFC for Christmas, as Business Insider details.No matter which of the above traditions spurred your imagination the most, it's quite clear that Christmas is a season of tradition -- regardless of where in the world one resides.